 Be a CAMP Scholar!

 Come in and visit the office if you need a quiet place to study, would like to use the computer lab, or to just say “Hi!”
 Please don’t forget to update your information each quarter to remain an active member of CAMP.
 Come by the office and fill out the update form, or simply print out the Student Update Form and submit it in to the CAMP office.
 The Office is open Monday through Friday from 8AM to 5PM.

-Our new mentoring schedule has been finalized for the Winter 2018 quarter!
+Our new mentoring schedule has been finalized for the Spring 2018 quarter!
 You can get a digital copy of the mentor schedule here.
 The mentors/tutors are a great resource if you have homework questions or need guidance on preparing for an exam.
 The mentoring program is free for all CAMP students and it is held in the CAMP Office.